鶹Ѱ

 Let’s Talk

-OVA provides free and confidential information, consultations, support, advocacy and short-term trauma counseling services for students, staff and faculty who have experienced or witness a traumatic, disturbing or life-disruptive event.
+OVA provides free and confidential information, consultations, support, advocacy and short-term trauma counseling services for students, staff and faculty who have experienced or witnessed a traumatic, disturbing or life-disruptive event.
 This includes intimate partner abuse, domestic violence, stalking, sexual assault and more.

 If you are looking to connect with a local mental health provider in your area, Thriving Campus can help you connect with a variety of providers based on specialization, needs and insurance.